pdscott/slpa/README.md

-# slpa
-Implementation of Speaker-Listener Label Propagation Algorithm (SLPA)
+# Implementation of Speaker-Listener Label Propagation Algorithm (SLPA)

 Note: This is an implementation of the SLPA algorithm described in “Towards Linear Time Overlapping Community Detection in Social Networks” by Xie and Szymanski.